Jklein64/hullception/renderer/README.md

 1. Clone the repository and run `npm install` in the root directory
 1. Run `npm run build` and navigate to `localhost:8000/`

-1. Upload an image by either pressing the `Choose File` button or by sending a base64 encoded image in the body of a `POST` request to `localhost:8000/image`.
-The request may look like this, for example:
+-   Upload an image by either pressing the `Choose File` button or by sending a base64 encoded image in the body of a `POST` request to `localhost:8000/image`.
+The request may look like this, for example (in bash):

     ```sh
     echo -n $(base64 ./image.jpeg) | curl -d @- http://localhost:8000/image
+    ```

+-   Display a precalculated convex hull by sending an array of the vertices of the simplices, such that for every group of three vertices, drawing lines from 1 to 2, 2 to 3, and 3 to 1 will create one of the faces of the convex hull, in the body of a `POST` request to `localhost:8000/lines`.
+The request may look like this, for example (in python):

+    ```python
+    import requests, json
+    # data is an np.ndarray with shape (-1, 3)
+    response = requests.post(f"localhost:8000/lines", json.dumps(data.tolist()))
     ```

 # Development